I beg to move,

 There has been a great deal of debate about freight.
 Officials have intimated that the case for freight does not yet stack up and they are now going to look at other potential freight routes across the Pennines and how long it would take to implement them.
 I would have thought that after two years that work would already have been done.

 Estimates for passenger traffic are now in the public domain.
-SELRAP tells me that the consultant’s estimates for a new park-and-ride station at Earby is a mere 40,000.
+SELRAP tells me that the consultant’s estimate for a new park-and-ride station at Earby is a mere 40,000.
 Well, I am told that at Colne there are already 80,000 passengers a year, with poor rail links to the rest of Lancashire and Manchester.
 Skipton has 1.2 million passengers a year, as my hon.
 Friend the Member for Hyndburn mentioned.
 There is strong support from industry, but SELRAP tells me that Peel Ports and Drax were not formally interviewed by the consultants until this September.

 I watched the rugby this weekend, as I am sure many others did.
 South Africa were holding on against Wales in the last few minutes, looking to kick into touch.
 Some campaigners are saying—I cannot possibly believe it—that the officials are intimating that this scheme is not being rigorously pursued and that Ministers are looking for the touchline until a general election.
 I would not credit myself with such cynicism.
 There are growing fears among some campaigners that this is not a priority, but it should be a priority.